wrcsubers/RasPi_CandyBot2/_Code/README.md

-## Setup instructions for CandyBot 2.0 on Raspberry Pi Zero W
+## Setup the Raspberry Pi
+### Use the following instructions to setup Node.JS on the Rapsberry Pi

-- Using Raspbian Lite
+- OS is Raspbian Lite
 - Headless with Ethernet via USB OTG Adapter
 - Accessing SSH via Putty / WinSCP
+- Tested as working on Raspberry Pi Zero W

 #### At SSH Terminal:
 sudo apt-get update